 PSD's "Principles of Community" are in place, which is evidence of PSD meeting the expectation of EL 2.1.14.
-However, staff continued work in the 2022-23 school year to increase awareness of the Principles of Community and to continue embedding these into our daily work.
 Our values need to be clear to all members of our PSD community and serve as a foundation for the work we do every day to support each student and one another.
 Continuing to make these explicit and bringing them to life in our public school system will be important to our collective success in the future.